klari26/mlfs-book/README.md

 **Note:** Step 1-3 must be done for each sensor.
 Step 2 and 4 need to be scheduled to run daily.

+## Project Workflow (PyInvoke)
+This project uses invoke commands to run the entire MLOps pipeline
+* `invoke aq-backfill`: Runs only once the first notebook to backfill the Hopsworks feature store with historical data for all sensors
+* `invoke aq-features`: Runs daily the second notebook to update the air quality and weather feature store
+* `invoke aq-train`: Runs the third notebook to train the XGBoost model for each sensor and save them to the model registry
+* `invoke aq-inference`: Runs the fourth notebook to load the trained models, fetch the latest feature data, and generate 6-day forecasts for all four sensors
+* `invoke aq-clean`: A utility task to clean up the feature groups or models created in Hopsworks